brianbolnick/project-10/README.md

-# Project Group 10 - Name TBD
+# Project Group 10 - "Sell Out"

 ## Setup and Getting Started
 1. Ensure PHP and all other dependencies are installed on your machine.
 You should also have a git command line tool or desktop application installed.